mex-data-science/mex-technical-documentation/README.md

 ## General Contributions

-Acknowledge the `general` branch of this repository is designated for general contributions.
+Acknowledge the `dev` branch of this repository is designated for general contributions.
 It serves as a central point where collaborators can add features, fix bugs, and make improvements that are not specific to any other branch.